Type: Postgraduate

 Validated by: University of Kent

-Suitable for emerging and more established dance artists, this course enables you to:
+Suitable for dancers and movement artists at various stages of their careers, this course enables you to:

-Read about the guest artists for this course in 2023/24
+Read more about the artists working with students on this course in 2024/25 here

 This course offers the opportunity to rethink your practice as a performer and to collaborate with leading interdisciplinary artists, developing skills beyond conventional choreographic approaches.